criblio/helm-charts/helm-chart-sources/logstream-workergroup/README.md

 To install the chart using the logstream master 'logstream.lab.cribl.io' in the namespace "cribl-helm"

-`helm install logstream-wg cribl/logstream-workergroup --set config.host='logstream.lab.cribl.io` -n cribl-helm
+`helm install logstream-wg cribl/logstream-workergroup --set config.host='logstream.lab.cribl.io' -n cribl-helm`